shuqi7/Connect4/README.md

-# Connect4
+# Connect4 Game

-The Connect 4 game - written based on Python with graphics
+* The Connect 4 game - written based on Python with Tkinter graphics